tomtomjhj/vscoq.nvim/README.md

     on_attach = function(client, bufnr)
       -- your mappings, etc
     end,
-    autostart = false, -- use this if you want to manually launch vscoqtop with :LspStart.
+    autostart = false, -- use this if you want to manually `:LspStart vscoqtop`.
   },
 }
 ```